 Drizzle the balsamic glaze over the entire pizza.

-- Total time does not include proofing the pizza dough or grilling the vegetables.
+- Total time does not include proofing the dough or grilling the vegetables.

 - Always preheat your oven before baking your pizza.